Universal Credit is a single payment for people who are looking for work or on a low income.

 - You can receive advice from the Council if you are struggling with Rent Payment Difficulties

-- If you are struggling to pay your Council Tax, you may be entitled to assistance via Local Council Tax Support or Exceptional Hardship Payments
+- If you are struggling to pay your Council Tax, you may be entitled to Local Council Tax Support (LCTS) or an Exceptional Hardship Payment.

 - You may be able to receive advice from one of the Housing Associations operating in the Basildon Borough